[ Use case ]

 Scenario 2: The deploy that broke checkout

-Without Burrow: Wednesday — Developer deploys theme update to Shopify.
+Without Burrow: Wednesday — Developer deploys theme update to the client’s WooCommerce store.
 Thursday — Client notices checkout conversions dropped 40%.
 Team investigates, finds broken shipping calculator.
 Two days of lost revenue.

 With Burrow: Wednesday 2pm — deploy.succeeded event.
-2:15pm — Shopify checkout error signals spike in the same project timeline.
+2:15pm — WooCommerce checkout error signals spike in the same project timeline.
 Developer sees the correlation immediately and rolls back within the hour.

 Scenario 3: The retainer review